 - Registrar’s Office: course selection and registration procedures

-- Information Technology Services: training on Penn Law technology resources
+- Information Technology Services: training on the Law School’s technology resources

 - Visa Registration and related requirements